MichaelDipperstein/tankvufo/README.md

 04/27/21
 * Added volume control using the +/- keys

+05/23/21
+* Reset sound phase when changing sounds
+* Partition source into smaller files

 ## TODO
 - Handle overlapping tank and UFO fires
+- Prevent tanks from firing while UFO is falling or on fire

 ## BUGS
 - Sometimes spay from UFO shot hitting the ground doesn't clear